S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 1.2: Navigate Via Tension

-**Pay attention to tension you experience in relation to the organization, investigate the cause and pass on any organizational drivers you discover to the appropriate domain.**
+**Pay attention to tension you experience in relation to the organization, investigate the cause and pass on any organizational drivers you discover to the people accountable for the appropriate domain.**

 **Challenges and opportunities** for an organization are revealed by people bringing awareness to the reasons why they experience tension.